vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-puppet.md

 }

 ```

 > [!NOTE]
 > Defender for Endpoint on Linux can be deployed from one of the following channels: **insiders-fast, insiders-slow, prod**.
 Each channel corresponds to a Linux software repository.
+The choice of the channel determines the type and frequency of the updates that are offered to your device.
+Devices in `insiders-fast` are the first ones to receive updates and new features in preview, followed by `insiders-slow`, and lastly by `prod`.
-> The choice of the channel determines the type and frequency of the updates that are offered to your device.
-Devices in insiders-fast are the first ones to receive updates and new features in preview, followed later by insiders-slow, and lastly by prod.
+>
 > Note your distribution and version and identify the closest entry for it under `https://packages.microsoft.com/config/[distro]/[version]`.

->[!Warning]
+> [!Warning]
->Switching the channel after the initial installation requires the product to be reinstalled.
+> Switching the channel after the initial installation requires the product to be reinstalled.
 To switch the product channel: uninstall the existing package, re-configure your device to use the new channel, and follow the steps in this document to install the package from the new location.

 ## Include the manifest inside the site.pp file